All right, look, I just want everybody to know I'm still fed up with this Watergate orgy, with this deep throat orgy.

 I'm not one of those people.

-You know, I got in a mail yesterday I got three offers to participate in some class action lawsuit in a healthcare firm and I'm not even part of.
+Got three offers to participate in some class action lawsuit in a healthcare firm and I'm not even part of.

 I don't ever file a healthcare claim with anybody, just pay it.

-I mean, now if they're sending out these letters to people on a mailing list for crying out loud, uh, you know, so I just I looked at them all and I trashed them.
+I mean now, if they're sending out these letters to people on a mailing list for crying out loud uh, you know.

-I it's just not my style.
+It's just not my style.

-I don't I'm not I'm just I'm not built that way.
+I'm just, I'm not built that way.

-I'm not I'm not a coupon clipper.
+I'm not, I'm not a coupon clipper.

-I'm not gonna run around and join, you know.
+I'm not gonna run around and join.

-I took VIOX.
+You know, I took Viox.

-I took VIOX.
+I took Viox.

-I'm not gonna join some stupid ambulance chasing lawyers attempt to get rich, because I didn't take it that much.
+I'm not gonna join some stupid ambulance chasing lawyer's attempt to get rich because I didn't take it that much.

-You know, I don't play the lottery.
+Just, it's not me, you know, I don't play the lottery, so okay.

-So, okay, so my battery drained a little fast.
+So my battery drained a little fast.

-I just charged it.
+I just charged it, didn't.

-Didn't I didn't know the difference?
+I didn't know the difference.

 Battery runs down, you recharge it.

-I sorry, maybe I'm just too much a realist uh for all this.
+I sorry, maybe I'm just too much a realist uh, for all this.

-I said, No, no, no, it's true.
+Woodward said, no no no, it's true.

-Let's start with this Watergate stuff.
+Okay, all right, let's start with this Watergate stuff.

 Get this.

-Post reporter Bob Woodward wrote in Thursday's paper that Mark Felt told him in the spring of 72 during the Watergate investigation that the FBI had some information that Vice President Spiro Agnew had received a $2,500 bribe.
+POST reporter Bob Woodward wrote in thursday's paper that Mark Felt told him in the spring of 72 during the Watergate investigation that the FBI had some information that vice president Spiro Agnew had received a 2500 bribe.

-The tip produced no story, but Agnew resigned in 73 upon his conviction for income tax evasion.
+The tip produced no story but Agnew resigned in 73 upon his conviction for income tax evasion.

-Woodward also said Felt was his source for a 72 story about the investigation into the wounding of George Wallace in Laurel, Maryland.
+A Maryland judge found in 81 that Magnew had accepted, or Agnew that accepted kickbacks, as uh Maryland governor Woodward also said Felt was his source for a 72 story about the investigation into the wounding of George Wallace in Laurel, Maryland.

 The Bremer story eased concerns about a possible conspiracy.